rudeboybert/MATH241/Lec03 dplyr/dplyr.md

-Data "Wrangling"
+Data Manipulation
 ========================================================
+We now discuss a **grammar for data manipulation**.

-Another term increasing in usage is **"data wrangling"**.
+Another term increasing in usage is **data wrangling**.
 The [New York Times](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html) takes a rather pessimistic view of the work.